gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 I wish someone sat down with me back in a day and told me there aint anything bad about writing pure SQL code.
 Instead I had to learn this simple truth my own, hard way.

 SQL has been around for more than 40 years.
 It's a giant.
 Why not build, standing on the shoulders of giant?

+---

+Big kudos to my friend [Alexei Sholik](https://github.com/alco/) for prof-reading the post!